LucasDelfino92/morrowindsharp/main.md

 - Check the following options in the BAIN installer:
   - [X] 00 Core MGE XE
   - [X] 01b Thicker Grass MGE XE
 - After installation, disable (do not hide or delete) all of the mod's plugins in your load order.
+This plugins are required for Distant Land generation, but shouldn't be active during normal gameplay.

 ### Shaders